PAWA-cl/goradbot/README.md

 This initial release has only the basic support:

-- A Helper command
+- A Helper command.
-- Bot Token configuration through a YAML file
+- Bot Token configuration through a YAML file.
-- Embed templates for the bot
+- Embed templates for the bot, written in YAML for convenience.
 - Obviously, a play url/stop feature.

 # Requirements